Sulfikarpk/Reverse_vending-_machine/README.md

 When a user comes near the machine:

 - The ultrasonic sensor detects the presence of the user.
-- Arduino Mega activates the front servo motor.
+- Arduino uno activates the front servo motor.
 - The front door automatically opens.
 - After the user inserts the recyclable item, the door closes automatically.